-Your application will be referred to a registrar unless you have decided to appear in court.
-The registrar will check that all the requirements are met, and if they are they will make the Dissolution Order.
+A registrar will consider your application once the time for a defence to be filed has passed.
+Unless you have chosen to appear in court, the registrar will check that all the requirements are met, and if they are, will make the Dissolution Order.
 The Order will take effect one month after the day it is made.

-If you and your spouse or civil union partner wish to appear in court, a hearing date before a Family Court Judge will be allocated and you will both need to attend at the court on this date.
+If you have chosen to appear in court, a hearing date before a Family Court judge will be allocated and you will need to attend at the court on this date.
 If the judge makes the Dissolution Order, it will take effect the same day.

-Once the Order takes effect, a copy will be posted out to each of you.
+Once the Order takes effect, a copy will be posted out to you and to the other party.